A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Introduction

-In this work, we take advantage of recent progress on \emph{anytime-valid} concentration inequalities \citep{howard2020time,howard2021time} to give a general framework for developing anytime-valid (a.k.a.\ time-uniform)\iflong \footnote{In this paper, ``anytime-valid" and ``time-uniform" are synonymous.
+In this work, we take advantage of recent progress on unified schemes for deriving \emph{anytime-valid} concentration inequalities \citep{howard2020time,howard2021time} to give a general framework for developing anytime-valid (a.k.a.\ time-uniform)\footnote{In this paper, ``anytime-valid" and ``time-uniform" are synonymous.
 However, this is not always the case.
-See the discussion at the end of Section~\ref{sec:setting}.} \fi PAC-Bayes bounds.
+See the discussion at the end of Section~\ref{sec:setting}.} PAC-Bayes bounds.
 Anytime-valid bounds hold at all stopping times.
-Importantly, this means they hold regardless of whether one has looked at the data or not.
+Importantly, this means they hold regardless of whether one has looked at the data or not when deciding the final sample size.
 They are thus inherently immune to continuous monitoring of data and adaptive stopping.

-Recently, concurrent to our own work, \citet{haddouche2022pac} derived a few anytime-valid PAC-Bayes bounds.
-They also employ supermartingales and Ville's inequality, two ingredients which are also central to our approach.
+Concurrent to our own work, \citet{haddouche2022pac} derived several anytime-valid PAC-Bayes bounds.
+They also employ supermartingales and Ville's inequality, two ingredients which are central to our approach.
 Our general framework will encompass their results, recovering their theorems as special cases of our own.
-More importantly however, our unified framework will cover a broad slew of existing PAC-Bayes bounds.
+More importantly however, our unified framework will cover a much broader slew of existing PAC-Bayes bounds.
 See Table~\ref{tab:generalization} for a summary of these results.

-At a high level, our approach combines four tools in the following order: (a) nonnegative supermartingales or reverse submartingales, (b) mixtures of said processes (often called the ``method of mixtures''), (c) a change-of-measure inequality which provides a variational representation of some convex divergence (e.g, the Donsker-Varadhan formula in the case of KL divergence), and (d) Ville's inequality~\citep{ville1939etude}, a time-uniform extension of Markov's inequality to nonnegative supermartingales and reverse submartingales.
-Recent work has established that principles (a)+(d) yield a unified approach to deriving time-uniform Chernoff bounds (e.g., \citet{howard2020time}), while using (a)+(b)+(d) yields a unified approach to deriving confidence sequences (e.g.,~\citet{howard2021time}).
-This paper shows that adding (c) yields a unified approach to PAC-Bayes bounds.
-See Figure~\ref{fig:lit-schema} for a schema of how this work relates to the wider world of unified recipes and time-uniform bounds.
+At a high level, our approach combines four tools in the following order: (A) nonnegative supermartingales or reverse submartingales, (B) mixtures of said processes (often called the ``method of mixtures''), (C) a change-of-measure inequality which provides a variational representation of some convex divergence (e.g, the Donsker-Varadhan formula in the case of KL divergence), and (D) Ville's inequality~\citep{ville1939etude}, a time-uniform extension of Markov's inequality to nonnegative supermartingales and reverse submartingales.
+Recent work has established that principles (A)+(D) yield a unified approach to deriving time-uniform Chernoff bounds (e.g., \citealp{howard2020time}), while using (A)+(B)+(D) yields a unified approach to deriving confidence sequences (e.g.,~\citealp{howard2021time}).
+This paper shows that adding (C) yields a unified approach to PAC-Bayes bounds.
+See Figure~\ref{fig:lit-schema} for a schema of how this work relates to other unified recipes and time-uniform bounds.